-Tommy Joyner has given up his post as president of VVA Chapter 689 inside the Louisiana State Penitentiary, having been freed from prison after serving more than 30 years for killing a drug dealer in self-defense.
+Tommy Joyner has given up his post as president of VVA Chapter 689 inside the Louisiana State Penitentiary, having been freed from prison after serving more than 30 years for murder.

 Joyner served in Vietnam in the Studies and Observations Group, Special Operations Augmentation, Command and Control North in Da Nang from 1967–1969 before being wounded and sent home.
 He attended Louisiana State University, married and divorced before being incarcerated in early 1975.